do-adams/koa-react-ssr-example/README.md

 ```

-We are doing this because we need to hook some styled-components custom actions before rendering like generating the stylesheets and running everything within the `ThemeProvider`.
+We are doing this because we need to hook some styled-component's custom actions before rendering - like generating the stylesheets and running everything within the `ThemeProvider`.

 ```js
 // pages/_app.js